Toyota SWOT Analysis & Recommendations

 The company’s opportunities are mainly based on technological and economic trends relevant to the automotive industry and the transportation market.
 This element of the SWOT analysis identifies the external strategic factors that the firm can use to improve its business.
 Toyota’s most significant opportunities are as follows:

-1. Growing markets in developing countries
+1. Growing auto markets in developing countries

 2. Rising demand for fuel-efficient and electric automobiles